topheman/Ball.js/Wiki.md

-#Ball.js
+#Ball.js v2.0

+v2.0 - **Work in progress, more features to come for this version !**

 The source code is widely documented, so you will find all the specifications for the methods in it.
 Also, here is API of Ball.js.
-Please try the [demos](http://labs.topheman.com/Ball/) on my site and the HTML5/Javascript Game I made : [Topheman Bombs](http://bombs.topheman.com)
+Please try the [demos](http://labs.topheman.com/Ball-v2/) (v2.0) on my site and the HTML5/Javascript Game I made : [Topheman Bombs](http://bombs.topheman.com)

 ##Files to include :
 To use Ball.js, you only have to include Vector2D.js (a js implementation of the java class) and my own class : Ball.js :